cityofaustin/Residential-Permitting/_projects/interior-remodel/apply.md

 You will need to provide both the paper application and some additional documents when you apply for a permit.
 The documents you need to submit with your application will depend on the type of interior remodel you want to do.

 Anyone applying for a permit can meet with one of our reviewers for a free 20 minute in-person consultation.
 During the consultation, the reviewer will tell you which additional documents you need for your project.
-You will not be able submit your application to the reviewer at your consultation.
+You will not be able to submit your application to the reviewer at your consultation.

 ---